kalost07/SilenceBrokenBy/README.md

 4. Look for `"sounds"`
 5. Add a key-value pair in the following format: `"name": "sounds/filename"`.
 Acceptable extension are MP3 and WAV
 6. Add the sound file to the `sounds` directory
+7. Commit, push, and create a pull request

 ### Code